praveenscience/Internship-LMS-FrontEnd/ReadMe.md

 * If it prints a version number, then Node is successfully installed.
 * If the above command gives error, then Node is not installed.

-Please download and install Node JS from [the official website](https://nodejs.org/en/download/) and repeat previous step for installation.
+Please download and install Node JS from [the official website](https://nodejs.org/en/download/) and repeat previous steps for installation.

 Make sure you're downloading the **LTS** version.